HimanshuGangwarOfficial/DSA-Questions/src/main/java/dev/himanshu/java8/notes.md

 - Use `Predicate.and()`, `Predicate.or()`, and `Predicate.negate()` to combine multiple conditions.

 Allow users to enter the filter condition dynamically (e.g., through input) and apply it.

+### 2. Mapping and Chaining

+Implement a system that processes a list of strings and transforms them into uppercase, trims them, and calculates the length of each string using `Function`.

+Requirements:
+- Create a list of strings (e.g., names or sentences).
+- Use `Function<String, String>` to:
+- Convert each string to uppercase.
+- Trim any extra spaces.
+- Use `Function<String, Integer>` to calculate the length of each string after applying the transformations.
+- Chain the functions using `andThen()` and `compose()` methods.

+Implement error handling for empty strings and null values in the list.